josiasmartins/jonca-lib-java/README.md

 ## Documentation

-For comprehensive documentation and usage examples, please visit the project's GitHub repository: https://github.com/josiasmartins/jonca-library-node
+For comprehensive documentation and usage examples, please visit the project's GitHub repository: https://github.com/josiasmartins/jonca-library-java

 ## Contributing
+Author: Josias Martins Caitano

 Contributions are always welcome!
 Fork the repository, make your changes, and submit a pull request.